 App building platforms have a plethora of names: low code, no code, rapid application development software, mobile app development platform, and now multiexperience development platforms.
-Regardless of their name, one thing all these platform types have in common are their perceived application security
+Regardless of their name, one thing all these platform types have in common are their perceived application security risks.

 In a world where these platforms continue to grow in popularity, how can developers (and more importantly, CTOs and CIOs) manage their evolving security risks?